About Play Therapy

 Why Play Therapy?

-Play is serious learning and the work of childhood, as Mr. Rogers says.
+Play is serious learning and the work of childhood, as Mr. Fred Rogers says.
 It is a child’s natural medium of self-expression in that it allows children to communicate their emotions, wishes, and struggles and to explore alternative, adaptive responses to varying situations.
 Play allows children to safely understand difficult experiences and strengthen their resiliency when faced with future challenges.

 I choose to use Child-Centered Play Therapy and Gestalt Play Therapy because they:

-• acknowledge children holistically, with their strengths and differences
+acknowledge children holistically, with their strengths and differences

-• create a safe space that grants children the permission to be vulnerable about their feelings
+create a safe space that grants children the permission to be vulnerable about their feelings

-• help children become aware and attuned to significant sensations within themselves and their environment so they can respond accordingly and reasonably
+help children become aware and attuned to significant sensations within themselves and their environment so they can respond accordingly and reasonably

-• help children to better understand consequences and boundaries for their actions, while also discovering alternative methods to solving problems
+help children to better understand consequences and boundaries for their actions, while also discovering alternative methods to solving problems

-• help children take responsibility for their actions and make thoughtful choices
+help children take responsibility for their actions and make thoughtful choices

 How do we start?

-To begin: When I begin working with your family, I like to meet with you first before meeting with your child.
-This sets up a historical framework for me to better understand your child and your concerns for him or her, as well as recognizing his or her strengths.
+To begin: Prior to meeting with your child, I have a thorough intake with the parent(s)/guardian(s) only to set up a historical and relational framework to better understand your child and your concerns.
 This is also a time for you as the parents to get to know me as someone you can trust to work with your child.
-In this first meeting, I hope to learn more about your family from your perspective, and I also want to be available to answer any questions about myself, the therapeutic process, or the work we will do together.
+In this first meeting, I hope to learn more about your overall family system and address any other questions you may have.

 Does my child need play therapy?